MuhFadillah/data-warehouse-automation-with-airflow-dag/README.md

 1. **Bronze Layer**: Stores raw data as-is from the source systems.
 Data is ingested from CSV Files into Minio bucket raw.
 2. **Silver Layer**: This layer includes data cleansing, standardization, and normalization processes to prepare data for analysis.
 3. **Gold Layer**: Houses business-ready data modeled into a star schema required for reporting and analytics.
 Adding
-4. **Airflow**: Orchestrates the ELT pipeline, Supports scheduled and DAG execution
+4. **Airflow**: For orchestrates the ELT pipeline, Supports scheduled and DAG execution

 ---